Asbestos: myths and facts

 Asbestos may have been banned in 1999, but that in no way means that it’s not still a concern.
 Any property that was built before 2000 could potentially contain asbestos in some form.

-In 2011 it was estimated that over half of all residential properties in Britain contained asbestos, as well as countless other public, commercial and industrial buildings.
+In 2011 it was estimated that over half of all residential properties in Britain contained asbestos, as well as countless other public, commercial and industrial buildings (read about some of the common areas it can be found here).

 And while the asbestos in a building might not pose an immediate risk, it is still crucial that you are aware of the hazard and have a professional assess and monitor any ACM you do find.